rust-lang/book/second-edition/src/ch05-03-method-syntax.md

 To call this associated function, we use the `::` syntax with the struct name, like `let sq = Rectangle::square(3);`, for example.
-This function is namespaced by the struct: the `::` syntax is used for both associated functions and namespaces created by modules, which we'll discuss in Chapter 7.
+This function is namespaced by the struct: the `::` syntax is used for both associated functions and namespaces created by modules, which we’ll discuss in Chapter 7.

 ## Summary